ulfur-einn/the-bouncer-bot/readme.md

     * `vrcGroupId` - The ID of the VRChat Group.
     * `verifiedRole` - The ID of the Role that will be granted to users who use the bot to verify their age.
     * `memberRole` - The ID of the Role that will be granted to users who use the bot to invite themselves to the VRChat Group.

+And after you fill all of those in, save your changes and rename the file to configGlobal.json